adikhosla/undoing-bias/README.md

 Undoing the Damage of Dataset Bias
 ==================================

-This software package contains code for the discriminative framework described in the ECCV 2012 paper, "Undoing the Damage of Dataset Bias"[1].
+This software package contains code for the discriminative framework described in our ECCV 2012 paper, "Undoing the Damage of Dataset Bias"[1].

 Installation
 ------------